 We believe that the church age will end with the following sequence of events, which could begin at any moment:

-- The Second Coming: When Christ will personally and visibly return to Earth to defeat the forces of the Antichrist and bind Satan.
-Revelation 9:11-16; Zechariah 14:1-15
+The Return of Christ: Christ will personally and visibly return, with His church, to Earth to defeat the forces of the Antichrist and bind Satan.

-- The Millennium: A one thousand-year period of peace and righteousness over which Christ will personally reign on Earth.
-At the end of the millennium, Satan will rebel, will again be defeated and be cast into the lake of fire for eternity.
-Revelation 20:1-10; Isaiah 11:1-16
+The Millennial Kingdom: Christ will personally reign on Earth over this one-thousand-year period of peace and righteousness.
+At the end of the millennium, Satan will rebel, again be defeated, and be cast into the lake of fire for eternity.

-- The New Heavens, New Earth and New Jerusalem: A new creation in which believers will eternally dwell in fellowship with God.
-Revelation 21:1-22:5; Hebrews 12:22-24
+The New Heavens, New Earth and New Jerusalem: Believers will eternally dwell in fellowship with God in this new creation.